jim-easterbrook/Photini/src/doc/other/installation.rst

 Upgrading all-in-one installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before upgrading Photini you should check the `change log <https://github.com/jim-easterbrook/Photini/blob/master/CHANGELOG.txt>`_ to see if a new installer has been released since you last downloaded it.
+Before upgrading Photini you should check the `GitHub releases`_ page to see if a new Windows installer has been released since you last downloaded it.
 If it hasn't, then you can use the "upgrade Photini" command in the start menu.
 This needs to be run as administrator.
 Click on the "Start" icon, then select "All Programs", then "Photini", then right-click on "upgrade Photini" and choose "Run as administrator" from the context menu.